NewDayTechnology/API-Design/guidelines/Documentation.md

 You can (obviously!) include any additional information as applicable.

-Write the content in any editor that supports Markdown format.
-If you need additional guidance on Markdown, please refer to the [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet).

-For a product page, please create a file in either internal/editorial or external/editorial, depending if your product is internal or external, with the following naming convention:

-- Product: `product-name.md` e.g. `acquiring-new-customers.md`
+Currently, our recommendation is to use the [MDX Editor](https://internal-docs.newdaytechnology.net/mdx-preview/) we provide.
+For any additional guidance please use our [Markdown Guide](https://internal-docs.newdaytechnology.net/markdown-guide/) and our [Custom Components Guide](https://internal-docs.newdaytechnology.net/components-guide/).

+### File Naming

-For an API overview page, please create a file in either internal/api/your-product-folder or external/api/your-product-folder, depending if your product is internal or external, with the following naming convention:
+For product/editorial pages, please contant the Triumph team for support.
+For an API overview page, please create a file in either internal/api/your-product-folder or external/api/your-product-folder, depending if your product is internal or external, with at least one API Overview page (`index.mdx`), and, when applicable, multiple API Overview pages (`endpoint-name.mdx` e.g. `multi-quote.mdx`).

-- One API Overview: `index.md`
-- Multiple API Overview pages (each endpoint requiring a page): `endpoint-name.md` e.g. `multi-quote.md`

 ### Writing Style